FemboyValve/cstrike15/README.md

 # CS\:OO (Counter Strike: Open Offensive)

-This project is a modified version of **Counter-Strike: Global Offensive (2017) before Operation Hydra src leak**.
+This project is a modified version of **Counter-Strike: Global Offensive (2017) before Operation Hydra update**.

 ---